There is a relatively common belief that women are attracted to psychopaths.

 This is a major failure of understanding psychopathy.

-The idea that psychopaths can be heroes is a common one, but that doesn’t make it correct.
+Second, the idea that psychopaths can be heroes is a common one, but that doesn’t make it correct.

 It’s a popular, romanticized view of the “bad guy who’s actually good”.